Holy Trinity Episcopal Church

 Reception is for people who have been Confirmed in the Roman Catholic, Eastern Orthodox, or Lutheran Church (ELCA).
 In Reception, the Bishop shakes hands with you, prays for you, and welcomes you to this part of the one, holy, catholic, and apostolic Church.

-If you'd like to be Confirmed or Received, be on the look out for the Inquirers' Group.
+If you'd like to be Confirmed or Received, be on the look out for the Inquirers' Class.
 Attend it and you're in.